AI Powered Chat Support: Revolutionizing Customer Service

 CSS Corp’s chat support solution

-As chat support rises to become a favored medium for customer service, companies can rely on CSS Corp’s sophisticated solution that includes enterprise chat support.
+As chat support rises to become a favored medium for customer service, companies can rely on CSS Corp’s sophisticated AI based Cognitive Customer Experience Platform that includes enterprise chat support.

-Yodaa is CSS Corp’s AI-based virtual assistant platform that assists organizations in their endeavor to provide a seamless, personalized, and engaging experience to their customers.
+The AI-based virtual assistant platform assists organizations in their endeavor to provide a seamless, personalized, and engaging experience to their customers.